uPortal-Attic/uportal-app-framework/docs/markdown/configuration.md

 ```

 Alright, lot going on here so lets take a walk through this.
-+ Line 1 is just the `requirejs` wrapper, no biggy.
++ `Line 1` is just the `requirejs` wrapper, no biggy.
-+ Line 2 & 3 are just setting up this module in angular.
++ `Line 2 & 3` are just setting up this module in angular.
 This will be pulled in during the `/portal/main.js` execution.
-+ Line 4 defines the constant "OVERRIDE".
++ `Line 4` defines the constant "OVERRIDE".
 This will contain the json that will be overwritten
-+ Line 5 is an example override for something in the `FEATURES` category.
++ `Line 5` is an example override for something in the `FEATURES` category.
 Each category must be the object name.
 In this instance that is `FEATURES`.
 The value is `JSON` and each key is a key shown below of which you wish to override.
 In this instance we are overwriting `enabled`.
 By default its set to `false`, but with this config it will now be `true`.
-+ Line 6 is an example of changing more than one config in a single category
++ `Line 6` is an example of changing more than one config in a single category
++ `Line 7-10` is an interesting example.
+Its an array config category.
+This will append to the default values.
+In this case it'll add a footer url for google.

+If you have questions please ask.

+## The Configuration Options

 #### APP_FLAGS
 + `defaultTheme` : This is the default theme you want (see frame-config.js for the array list of themes).
 Provide an index number to just have simple selection, or set to the string `'group'` to enable group selection.
 If you do group selection make sure you set the `SERVICE_LOC.groupURL`.